BJP protests against Haryana Cong chief, demands apology for 'derogatory remarks' against PM Modi, Khattar | Politics

 They hit out at Bhan for making such statements despite holding such a prominent position and demanded his apology on the matter.

-''Congress state president Uday Bhan should apologise to Prime Minister Narendra Modi and Haryana Chief Minister Manohar Lal Khattar as well as the entire country,'' said Gargi Kakkar, BJP district president, Gurugram.
+''Congress state president Udai Bhan should apologise to Prime Minister Narendra Modi and Haryana Chief Minister Manohar Lal Khattar as well as the entire country,'' said Gargi Kakkar, BJP district president, Gurugram.

 Similar demonstrations are being held by the BJP workers against the Congress across the state, said a senior party leader.